 I expect the manual page was changed, rather than the source, so as not to break existing scripts that relied on the historical behavior.
 Changing to a feature request.

-#6 Updated by John Lindgren about 9 years ago
+#6 Updated by John Lindgren almost 10 years ago

 - Status changed from New to Closed